the1fatkid/tailwind-css-challenges-scrimba/README.md

    - A playful design for showcasing pet-related content.

 3. **TerminaLuxe Pricing Table**
-   - A modern pricing table built with responsive TailwindCSS components.
+   - A modern pricing table for a luxurious command line tool built with responsive TailwindCSS components.

 4. **Leaf & Brew**
    -